Professor Jennifer Claire Curtin

 - Sport, politics and policy

-My research on women/gender politics has focused on the representation of women in formal political institutions and policy making environments (as political leaders, ministers, members of parliament, the bureaucracy and trade unions).
-I am currently engaged in a project that examines women's political leadership and cabinet representation in four Westminster countries, including New Zealand.
-I am also working on an internationally funding project that examines the policy impact of women political leaders at the subnational level, and surveying citizens views on complex policy problems.
-Most recently I won an MBIE Smart Ideas grant to design a sustainable gender budgeting strategy for New Zealand.
+My research on women/gender politics focuses on the representation of women in formal politics and and policy making (as political leaders, ministers, parliamentarians, bureaucrats and activists).
+I am currently engaged in a number of projects that cover off these themes including: women's political leadership and cabinet representation; the impact of women's representation and gender analysis on public finance decisions, science advice, and COVID19 policy responses.
+In 2018 I won an MBIE Smart Ideas grant to design a sustainable gender budgeting strategy for New Zealand.
+That work is ongoing.

 In my spare time I am working on a book project that explores women's engagement with rugby union in New Zealand (1840-present).